+A medical concierge service is a premium healthcare offering that provides personalized and convenient medical assistance to patients.
+It offers services like appointment scheduling, specialist referrals, medical record management, and assistance with insurance claims.
+These services aim to enhance the patient’s healthcare experience and ensure timely and quality care.
 Concierge medicine is a trend that took physician practices by storm in the mid-to-late 1990s.
 Independent physicians in private practice wanted more time with patients.
 The HMO universe obstructed the doctor-patient relationship, and everyone suffered, including physicians.
-Many elected to leave private practice and launch a business in concierge medicine.
+Many elected to leave private practice and launch a business in concierge healthcare services.
 Patients were invited to pay a monthly fee for unlimited access to the doctor.
-For those patients and families in an affluent position (the top 1 percent), and who visited their doctor on a frequent basis, paid for the privilege for unlimited and direct access to their primary care physician.
+Those patients and families in an affluent position (the top 1 percent), and who visited their doctor on a frequent basis, paid for the privilege of unlimited and direct access to their primary care physician.

 This boutique service often included a price tag of $25,000 annually.
 That meant the doctor was basically on call to the patient, making house calls, scheduling appointments the same day, opening up evening hours, with 24/7 availability.
 The doctor’s benefit was more time with patients and the bonus of additional fees unencumbered by insurance reimbursement.
 The patient benefit, obviously, created a personal care team accessible at a moment’s notice for comprehensive and personalized healthcare services.
 Unfortunately, paying for daily access to a physician did not cover the costs of insurance premiums, hospitalizations or other specialists.

 The trend toward value-based healthcare delivery puts the onus on physicians, hospitals and other providers to treat patients with an eye on outcomes.
 Under such value-based care agreements, providers must play an active role in ensuring patients improve their health and treatment outcomes.